 1. Check if the LLC name you want is available

 Your first step in setting up an LLC is to check if the name you want to use is even available.
-You can do this in either of two ways: If you just want to quickly get a rough idea as to whether your desired name is available, you can use the California business search form at:
+You can do this in either of two ways: If you just want to quickly get a rough idea as to whether your desired name is available, you can use the California business search online service at:

-By entering the name you want to use in the search form, you’ll be able to see if there’s another business already using the name that you want.
+By entering the name you want to use in the search box, you’ll be able to see if there’s another business already using the name that you want.
 You can’t use a name, by the way, that’s the same or deceptively similar to another existing LLC’s name.

 2. Download Form LLC-1 from the California Secretary of State’s web site, and then print this form

 The URL, or web page address, is as shown below.
-The LLC Articles of Organization are the first link in the list.

 3. Identify the name you want to use for your new LLC